 Former England cricket captain and batting legend Kevin Pietersen is known for his passion for the game and developing talent at the grassroots level.
 In December 2015, KP 24 Foundation, promoted by Kevin Pietersen, partnered with the Salaam Bombay Cricket Academy to form a 12-member contingent of the Indian team, to train and participate in an international tournament with world clad training and playing facilities.
 Our boys were coached by handpicked trainers and life skill teachers by Pietersen himself.
-The aim of these sessions was to help children come back to India and train their peers and be the right role models.
+The aim of these sessions was to help adolescents come back to India and train their peers and be the right role models.
 They were given access to international training facilities like bowling machines, indoor net sessions, fitness training and experiencing the game on an international turf, something the boys had never experienced.

 A 7-day intensive training camp was undertaken for the boys, which included fitness sessions, net practice, training to play under flood lights and a lot more.
 India lost to Kenya in the semi-final, but it was much more than just a match.
 The opportunity created in the players a belief in themselves, increased their self-esteem and earned them immense respect in their communities.
 These 12 players are role models for countless others who aspire to be like them.